Last week, I had TWO makeup artists tell me that they raised their prices and after sending their new prices to DM inquiries, they mostly got ghosted.

 - Quality over quantity.
 I spend as much time with you as needed to help achieve the look you want.
 You’ll never feel rushed in my chair.

-Maybe she can elaborate on these points via voice text.
+Maybe your makeup artist could elaborate on these points via voice text.
 Oooooh that would be so effective!
+The personal touch of hearing their voice explaining the value would be even more powerful than text alone.

 You get the idea right?